Skip to main content

 • Physics Minor

-Train for a career in earth sciences
+Train for a career in earth sciences.

-As climate change becomes more severe, it’s more important than ever to understand earth systems and their interrelationship with human actions.
+As climate change becomes more severe, it is more important than ever to understand earth systems and their interrelationship with human actions.
 With the Geography Major, you will analyze weather systems, landforms, and hydrology and investigate how social processes such as globalization, demographics, urbanization, and the construction of cultural identities shape the earth’s surface and climate.
 You will develop important analytical and problem-solving skills that are relevant to a wide range of scientific, environmental, and public policy–oriented careers.
 Then you will put theory into practice through hands-on experimentation and research in our Geographic Information Systems (GIS) and earth science laboratories and in an off-campus internship or research opportunity with a local organization.
 Membership in Gamma Theta Upsilon, the international geography honor society, is available to distinguished students.

 WHAT YOU WILL DO